Kinetic route to helicity-constrained decay: Magnetic-helicity evolution at subion scales

 Combining Eqs.~\ref{eq:Hevoleqn},~\ref{eq:dotEBkeff}, and~\ref{eq:sign_alignment}, we arrive at

 during the early kinetic phase, since

-We interpret Eq.~\ref{eq:Hscalingeqn} as indicative that magnetic helicity depletion is not merely a consequence of global cancellation, but a dynamically preferred outcome correlated with magnetic energy conversion within the interaction area.
-In this sense, early-time reconnection at sub-ion scales acts as a mechanism that reduces the helical content of coherent structures while magnetic energy is simultaneously redistributed and dissipated.
-Because structure boundaries are time-dependent, magnetic helicity can also be exchanged between neighboring regions by transport; nevertheless, Eq.~\ref{eq:Hscalingeqn} suggests that, during the dominant interaction intervals, the net effect of nonideality is to bias the evolution toward $|H_{V_s}|$ depletion.
+We interpret Eq.~\ref{eq:Hscalingeqn} as indicative that magnetic-helicity depletion is not merely a consequence of global cancellation, but a dynamically preferred outcome correlated with magnetic energy conversion within the interaction area.
+In this sense, early-time reconnection at subion scales acts as a mechanism that reduces the helical content of coherent structures while magnetic energy is simultaneously redistributed and dissipated.
+Because structure boundaries are time dependent, magnetic helicity can also be exchanged between neighboring regions by transport; nevertheless, Eq.~\ref{eq:Hscalingeqn} suggests that, during the dominant interaction intervals, the net effect of nonideality is to bias the evolution toward $|H_{V_s}|$ depletion.

-If correlated nonideality systematically reduces $|h|$ within interacting structures, it will tend to reduce magnetic helicity variance $\langle h^2 \rangle$ and hence $I_H$ (see, e.g., Eq.~\ref{eq:IHdef}).
-Consistent with this, the interval over which $I_H$ decreases most rapidly coincides with the regime of high structure-level sign alignment, i.e., predominantly $\text{sgn}(H_{V_s}) = \text{sgn}(H_{C_s})$, whereas $I_H$ becomes approximately stationary once the alignment becomes mixed at later times (see, e.g., Fig.~\ref{fig:Saffman_evol_theory})~\footnote{The interval over which $I_H$ becomes approximately stationary may also be associated with times in which $\mathbf{E} \cdot \mathbf{B}$ becomes comparatively small as the dominant scales move above electron kinetic scales, as discussed in Section~\ref{sec:canonicalhelicity}}, consistent with our focus here on early-time magnetic helicity depletion driven by strong sub-ion nonideality.
+If correlated nonideality systematically reduces $|h|$ within interacting structures, it will tend to reduce magnetic-helicity variance $\langle h^2 \rangle$ and hence $I_H$ (see, e.g., Eq.~\ref{eq:IHdef}).
+Consistent with this, the most rapid decline of $I_H$ coincides with the regime of high structure-level sign alignment, i.e., predominantly $\text{sgn}(H_{V_s}) = \text{sgn}(H_{C_s})$, whereas $I_H$ becomes approximately stationary once the alignment becomes mixed at later times (see, e.g., Fig.~\ref{fig:Saffman_evol_theory})~\footnote{The interval over which $I_H$ becomes approximately stationary may also be associated with times in which $\mathbf{E} \cdot \mathbf{B}$ becomes comparatively small as the dominant scales move above electron kinetic scales, as discussed in Sec.~\ref{sec:canonicalhelicity}}.